lqmix: an R package for longitudinal data analysis via linear quantile mixtures: The lqmix R package

 Looking at the output, we may recognize two separate sections, reporting estimates for the observed and the latent process, respectively.
 As regards the observed process, the estimated fixed coefficients suggest how self-reported pain increases as the time passes by, together with a positive effect of the treatment under investigation (negative sign for the \texttt{trt} variable), with benefits that increase with time.
 On the other side, the estimated random coefficients highlight the presence of two well-separated groups of women, reporting a low and a medium pain at the baseline, respectively.
 In the last part, the estimated scale parameter and the corresponding error standard deviation are shown.
-This latter corresponds to the standard deviation of an ALD with parameters $\sigma_{q}$ and $q$: $\frac{s^2(1 - 2 q + 2 q^2)}{(1 - q)^2q^2}$.
+This latter corresponds to the standard deviation of an ALD.
 As regards the latent process, estimates highlight that the 67.37\% of women belong to the first mixture component (low-pain level); the remaining 32.63\% belong to the second one (medium-pain level).
-All estimated parameters are stored in the object \texttt{outTC} as \texttt{betaf} (the fixed coefficientes), \texttt{betarTC} (the TC random coefficients), \texttt{scale} (the scale parameter), \texttt{sigma.e} (the conditional standard deviation of responses derived from an ALD with parameters \texttt{scale} and \texttt{qtl}), and \texttt{pg} (the component prior probabilities).
-Further, when leaving the statement \texttt{se = TRUE} (default value), the \texttt{outTC} object also contains information on the estimated standard errors of model parameters obtained via the bootstrap procedure detailed in Section \ref{sec:SeModChoice}.
-In particular, these may be accessed by using the prefix ``\texttt{se.}'' with model parameter names indicated above.
+All estimated parameters are stored in the object \texttt{outTC} as \texttt{betaf} (the fixed coefficients), \texttt{betarTC} (the TC random coefficients), \texttt{scale} (the scale parameter), \texttt{sigma.e} (the conditional standard deviation of responses), and \texttt{pg} (the component prior probabilities).
+Further, when leaving the statement \texttt{se = TRUE} (default value), the \texttt{outTC} object also contains information on the estimated standard errors of model parameters obtained via the bootstrap procedure detailed in Section ``\textit{Standard Errors and model selection}''.
+These standard errors can be accessed by prefixing the corresponding parameter names with \texttt{se.}, as listed above.